Big Hurt Kayak/Paddleboard

 Therefore, ALL kayak leg participants are STRONGLY ADVISED to wear appropriate cold water paddling clothing while racing.
 A dry suit or wet suit, spray jacket, poly-pro protective thermal clothing, sun hat, etc. are highly recommended.

-The Kayak leg is conducted only in acceptable wind & water conditions.
-Be aware this leg may be canceled in case of seriously challenging weather.
-In the event of extreme wind conditions (18-20 or more knots), this entire leg of the race may canceled at any time.
+The Kayak leg is conducted only in acceptable wind, water and traffic conditions.
+Be aware this leg may be canceled in case of seriously challenging weather or harbor conditions.
+Extreme wind conditions (sustained winds of 18-20 or more knots).
+Fog that creates sight limitations to below 200 feet.

-NOTE: There will be safety boats patrolling the race course plus some boats anchored at various locations along the course.
-If you need assistance, please notify one of the safety boats.
-This is for your safety and as a courtesy to the safety officers and volunteers who will have been on duty on the water all day.
+There will be safety boats patrolling the racecourse plus various locations along the course.
+If you need assistance, please notify one of the safety boats with your whistle.

 All boats must be dropped off at race central between 6pm and 10pm the Friday before the race.
 The race provides overnight security guards on the beach.